-O! merciless walls of stone,

-What happened that night is known

-By you, and by you alone:
+O! merciless walls of stone, What happened that night is known By you, and by you alone:

-Though the eagles unceasing scream

-How once through that midnight air.

-How once through that midnight air,

-For an instant a trumpet's blare,

-And the voices of men in prayer,

-Arose from the murky stream.
+Though the eagles unceasing scream How once through that midnight air, For an instant a trumpet's blare, And the voices of men in prayer, Arose from the murky stream.